kevmyung/contextual-retrieval-bedrock/README.md

 ## Note on Contextual Retrieval and Prompt Caching:
 Contextual Retrieval is a preprocessing technique that can be implemented without prompt caching.
 While prompt caching can improve cost-effectiveness and performance, __the current implementation using Amazon Bedrock does not include this feature__.
 Prompt caching support will be added in future updates when Bedrock makes it available.

 In our tests processing the entire manual for Amazon Bedrock (1600+ pages, https://d1jp7kj5nqor8j.cloudfront.net/bedrock-manual.pdf) with the Claude 3 Haiku model in us-west-2, the preprocessing costs were under $20 even without prompt caching.
-However, generating the situated context took approximately 5 times longer without using asynchronous calls.
+However, generating the situated context took 1-2 hour for 1600 pages without using asynchronous calls.

 Sample usage statistics:
 - Input Tokens: 58,573,002 (Cost: $14.64)